What You Need to Know

 How Has the ACA Affected Health Insurance for Older Adults?

-Under the Affordable Care Act (ACA), health insurance companies cannot refuse to cover a person or charge them more because they have a preexisting condition, meaning a health issue that existed before the start date of new healthcare coverage.2
+Under the Affordable Care Act (ACA), a health insurance company cannot refuse to cover a person or charge them more because they have a preexisting condition, meaning a health issue that existed before the start date of new healthcare coverage.2

 The ACA also says that older people who enroll in individual and small group health insurance plans can’t be charged more than three times the rate that applies to a 21-year-old.3 Before the ACA was enacted, this wasn’t regulated at all in many states and the rate was often nearly five times what a younger person would pay.